Alpha07/swarm/README.md

 ftp_bruteforce.usernameFile = 'usernames.txt'                   # the username file to use
 ftp_bruteforce.passwordFile = 'passwords.txt'                   # the password file to use
 ftp_bruteforce.verbose = True                                   # verbose output
-ftp_bruteforce.setOnSuccessHandle(ftp_bruteforce.postExploit)   # Normally you would just do this in setup, but for demonstration purposes ftp_bruteforce.setup()                                          # setup must be called before start, and after username/usernameFile, passwordFile, and target have been set ftp_bruteforce.start(threadCount)                               # starts the bruteforcing task
+ftp_bruteforce.setOnSuccessHandle(ftp_bruteforce.post_exploit)  # Normally you would just do this in setup, but for demonstration purposes ftp_bruteforce.setup()                                          # setup must be called before start, and after username/usernameFile, passwordFile, and target have been set ftp_bruteforce.start(threadCount)                               # starts the bruteforcing task